Table of Contents

 The estradiol levels also decreased from 15 at baseline to 12 after 3 months and remained there.

-The bone mineral density decreased in the anastrozole group in comparison with the placebo group.
+The bone mineral density decreased in the aromatase inhibitor group in comparison with the placebo group.

 Taking aromatase inhibitors reduce the amount of testosterone which is converted to estradiol and because participants had less estradiol in their bloodstream, their bone mineral density also dropped.